apache/activemq-artemis/docs/user-manual/en/message-grouping.md

 ## Clustered Grouping

+Before looking at the details for configuring clustered grouping support it is worth examing the idea of clustered grouping as a whole.
+In general, combining clustering and message grouping is a poor choice because the fundamental ideas of grouped (i.e. ordered) messages and horizontal scaling through clustering are essentially at odds with each other.

+Message grouping enforces ordered message consumption.
+Ordered message consumption requires that each message be fully consumed and acknowledged before the next message in the group is consumed.
+This results in *serial* message processing (i.e. no concurrency).

+However, the idea of clustering is to scale brokers horizontally in order to increase message throughput by adding consumers which can process messages concurrently.
+But since the message groups are ordered the messages in each group cannot be consumed concurrently which defeats the purpose of horizontal scaling.

+If you've evaluated your overall use-case with these design caveats in mind and determined that clustered grouping is still viable read on for all the configuration details and best practices.

+### Clustered Grouping Configuration

 Using message groups in a cluster is a bit more complex.
 This is because messages with a particular group id can arrive on any node so each node needs to know about which group id's are bound to which consumer on which node.
 The